organicmaps/organicmaps/docs/EXPERIMENTAL_PUBLIC_TRANSPORT_SUPPORT.md

 At the moment our app does not have full support for public transport.
 What we have now:

 - Scarce transit data collected from OSM which includes subway, light rail, monorail and train routes and stops.
-Let's call it the [OSM transit](https://github.com/mapsme/omim/blob/master/docs/SUBWAY_GENERATION.md) from now on.
+Let's call it the [OSM transit](SUBWAY_GENERATION.md) from now on.
 - The "Subway layer" for visual representation of the OSM transit.
 - "Subway navigation" - OSM transit routing.

-:bus: But you can turn on the experimental feature of [GTFS](https://developers.google.com/transit/gtfs/reference) public transport and use it inside the MAPS.ME app.
+:bus: But you can turn on the experimental feature of [GTFS](https://developers.google.com/transit/gtfs/reference) public transport and use it inside the Organic Maps app.
 It includes all [transit types definded by GTFS specification:](https://developers.google.com/transit/gtfs/reference/extended-route-types) bus, train, ferry, aerial lifts of different kinds, trolleybus and much more.
 Let's call this version of transit data **GTFS transit** from now on.

 To mixin the experimental GTFS transit into the OSM transit data you should follow 2 simple steps:
 - Run the pipeline for downloading and preparing GTFS data about public transport.